sivavithu/Authenthication-Service-Basic/README.md

 This project is beginner-friendly and open for contributions!
 To add features like MFA or additional auth providers, fork the repo and submit a pull request.
 Issues and suggestions are welcome to improve the community experience.

 ## 📄 License
 MIT License – Free to use, modify, and distribute.
-See the LICENSE file for details.

 ## 🌟 Star This Repo
 If this helps you learn or build, please star it on GitHub!
 Check out the companion API Gateway and CRUD Service repos for a full microservices stack.